Dispelling common myths about HIV and AIDS

 HIV stigma and healthcare

 The effects of HIV stigma can't be underestimated.
-Many experts believe that HIV stigma persists within healthcare settings, and that stigmatising practices include:
+A 2022 survey found that HIV stigma persists within European healthcare settings.
+Stigmatising practices include:

 - The use of excessive personal protective equipment (PPE).